DhruvDuseja/Carvis-A-Small-Scale-Autonomous-Car/README.md

-# Carvis-A-Small-Scale-Autonomous-Car
+# Alt-Carvis-A-Small-Scale-Autonomous-Car
-A small-scale rudimentary implementation of a self driving car
+### A small-scale rudimentary implementation of a self driving car :red_car: